application-dev-tsb/notes-ios/CocoaTouchBasics/View.md

 * The frame property contains the frame rectangle, which specifies the size and location of the view in its superview’s coordinate system
 * The bounds property contains the bounds rectangle, which specifies the size of the view (and its content origin) in the view’s own local coordinate system
 * The center property contains the known center point of the view in the superview’s coordinate system
+* By default, a view’s frame is not clipped to its superview’s frame.
+Thus, any subviews that lie outside of their superview’s frame are rendered in their entirety, you can change this behavior, though, by setting the superview’s **clipsToBounds** property to **YES**
+* Regardless of whether or not subviews are clipped visually, touch events always respect the bounds rectangle of the target view’s superview

 **Sources:**
 * [Apple Developer: View Programming Guide](https://developer.apple.com/library/ios/documentation/WindowsViews/Conceptual/ViewPG_iPhoneOS/WindowsandViews/WindowsandViews.html)